dsiranjeevi26-cmd/dsiranjeevi26-cmd/README.md

 ## 🚀 About Me

-Hi, I'm **Pawan Kumar V**, a passionate **Cyber Security Student (2nd Year)** who is building strong foundations in programming, web development, Linux, and security tools.
+Hi, I'm **Siranjeevi D**, a passionate **Cyber Security Student (2nd Year)** who is building strong foundations in programming, web development, Linux, and security tools.

 - 🔐 Focused on cybersecurity, networking, and ethical hacking fundamentals
 - 💻 Learning and building with Python, C, C++, Java, HTML, CSS, and JavaScript